Akshpreet02/EventSphere/README.md

 [Github link](https://github.com/Akshpreet02/EventSphere)

 # How to Start up the App
+Step 1 clone the repo to your local system

-Starting up the Front End
+<h2>Starting up the Front End</h2>
+Run these commands in order from top to bottom

 ```bash
 cd frontend
 npm install
 npm run start
 ```

-Starting up the Back end
+<h2>Starting up the Back end</h2>
+Run these commands in order from top to bottom

 ```bash
 cd backend